hubmapconsortium/gateway/hubmap-auth/README.md

 ### API Endpoints Lookup and Caching

-For API auth of the Web Gateway, we'll need a json file named `endpoints.json` that specifies all the public and private endpoints.
+For API auth of the Web Gateway, we'll need a json file named defined in the `instance/app.cfg` that specifies all the public and private endpoints.
 Public endpoints don't require any authentication.
 However, the private endpoints will require the globus `auth_token` in the custom `MAuthorization` HTTP header.
 Certain endpoints that require certain group access will also require the globus `nexus_token`.
 The Json file looks like below:

 ````json
 {